-The United States Postal Service statistics for 2012 showed that 5,879 mail carriers were bit by dogs.
+The United States Postal Service statistics show that nearly 6,000 mail carriers are attacked by dogs each year.
 UPS, FedEx, and other delivery services face the same issues.
-A driver shows up at the door to make a delivery and is met by an angry dog.
-It’s a problem that is both growing and serious.
+A driver shows up at the door to make a delivery and is met by a territorial dog.
+It’s a problem that is both growing and serious – and completely preventable.

-All of these could have some impact on canine behavior, but the plain and simple reason why so many dogs dislike the mail carrier or delivery driver is because this is a battle that occurs every day that the dog can win.
+All of these could have some impact on canine behavior, but the plain and simple reason why so many dogs dislike the mail carrier or delivery driver is because this is a battle that occurs every day that the dog can win – at least until the next day.
 Look at this from the dog’s point of view.
 He’s at home where life is calm, quiet and secure.
 He’s in his territory.
 Then the mail carrier or delivery driver comes to the door, drops something through the slot, or rings the bell and delivers a box.
 The dog barks ferociously and the mail carrier or delivery driver leaves.

 In the dog’s mind, his barking and defense of his home is what has caused the trespasser to leave.
 He has won again.

 Other recommendations have included praising the dog for being quiet, distracting the dog, and redirecting his attention to you when someone comes to the house.
 For example, if you teach the dog to come find you when someone comes to the house, this can change his focus from the delivery person to you.
+You can also check out calming products for your dog.
 This is tough to train though, unless you begin teaching it when the dog is a puppy.
 Even then, unfortunately, the excitement most dogs have for chasing off the potential intruder tends to override training.

 The best recommendation to keep mail carriers, delivery people, and your dog safe is to simply practice safety.
 Keep doors closed (and locked if needed), keep gates locked, and the dog securely confined when mail carriers are due and deliveries expected.
 Make sure your fence is safe and secure and check it often for any weaknesses.
 If your dog has jumped through a screen, a window or a door, keep him in another room.